Ukraine parliament appeals to U.N. over Crimea

 Parliament also approved a resolution "confirming Ukraine's policy of integration with the European Union".

-The resolution authorised Yatseniuk to "conclude as quickly as possible from the Ukrainian side an association agreement between Ukraine and the European Union".
+The resolution authorized Yatseniuk to "conclude as quickly as possible from the Ukrainian side an association agreement between Ukraine and the European Union".

 Three months of crisis gripping Ukraine, culminating in Yanukovich's removal, were triggered by Yanukovich's decision to abandon plans to sign such an accord with the EU.
 Officials in the EU have said the pact can be revived.